 The Girl Who Lived in a Shoe and other Torn-Up Tales is an 88-page collection of illustrated, fractured fairy tales for children of all ages that is written at a second- and third-grade reading level.
 Ask for it at your local bookstore, or order it via IndieBound.
-The paperback and ebook versions are also available at Amazon.
+The hardcover, paperback and ebook versions are also available at Amazon.

 About the Authors:

 Bernice Seward dreams of living in a giant boot on the edge of a mysterious forest.
-For now, she lives in northern Idaho with her husband and their two youngest children, along with a dog named Mini Caramel Latte and a cat named Maggie Skittles Seward.
-You can find out more about Bernice and her work at www.berniceseward.com.
+For now, she lives in northern Idaho with her husband and their two youngest children, along with a dilute calico cat named Maggie Skittles Seward.
+You can find out more about Bernice and her work on Facebook @bernicesewardwriter or at www.berniceseward.com.